jb-williams/zipxf/README.md

 zipxf [-z archive_name] [-uz archive_name] [-t archive_name] [-ut archive_name]
         CAN ONLY USE ONE AT A TIME
     -h   - Shows this menu.
-    -z   - Zips all files in Current Working Directory into an Archive.
+    -z   - (Redundantly Zips itself)Zips all files in Current Working Directory into an Archive.
     -uz  - Unzips Archive into Current Working Directory.
-    -t   - TarGz's all files in Current Working Dirctory into an Archive.
+    -t   - (Redundantly TarGz's itself)TarGz's all files in Current Working Dirctory into an Archive.
-    -ut  - (NotWorking) Un-TarGz Archive into Current Working Directory.
+    -ut  - Un-TarGz Archive into Current Working Directory.

 ex:
 zipxf -z archive.zip